pedrohff/badger-poc/JOURNAL.md

 As expected, I finally got the results I wanted, the cache layer always showed performance improvement as the cache size increased.
 The final touch ups before publishing and documenting the results, I pretend to randomize the access of each database row, and try to clean up the database's cache after each test, again, to remove any bias.

+`2nd entry`

+Done with testing, will start documenting the results.
+Still, there's more to be done related to how the code is structured.
+The next challenge will be to study a little bit more on design patterns to evaluate the strategy used on the multi-layered/orchestrated repository.
+I remind of similar strategies while I used to study Android development, as you always want to avoid fetching data from a back-end, and the data could be cached/fetched in multiple repositories, so I want to bring this to a Golang environment the best possible way.